 The Great Barrier Reef Foundation exists to ensure a Great Barrier Reef for future generations.
-We are a charity dedicated exclusively to protecting the Great Barrier Reef and the world's coral reefs through raising funds for scientific research.
+We seek out the solutions and innovations that will also benefit coral reefs globally as they tackle the same threats and challenges facing the world's largest coral reef.

 The Foundation was established in 2000 in response to the United Nations World Heritage Convention encouraging countries with world heritage sites to establish a national foundation whose purpose is to invite donations for their protection.